-Tool for Exploring Decisior n Making S Supports This tool was designed to assist individuals and supporters with explori ing decision making support needs for each life domai Name of Individuals AMIE KUPOVITS Name of Individual: AMIE KUPOVITS Name of person completing this form: AMIE KUPOVITS ardian Other: How long have you known the individual? ardian Other Town ong have you known the manadan For each question below, mark the level of support you need when making and communicating decisions and choices in the Charting the LifeCourse life domains.
-I can decide with I need support with my decision I need someone to decide for m no extra support with my decision to decide for in DAILY LIFE & EMPLOYMENT Can I decide if or where I want to work?
+Tool for Exploring Decision Making S Supports This tool was designed to assist individuals and supporters with explori ng decision making support needs for each life domair Name of Individual: AMIE KUPOVITS Name of person completing this form: AMIE KUPOVITS Relationship to individual (circle one): Self Family Friend Gu: How long have you known the individual? ardian Other: For each question below, mark the level of support you need when making and communicating decisions and choices in the Charting the LifeCourse life domains.
+I can decide with no extra support I need support with my decision I need someone to decide for me AILY LIFE & EMPLOYMENT Can I decide if or where I want to work?
 X Can I look for and find a job (read ads, apply, use personal contacts)?
-X Do I plan what my day will look like? × Do I decide if I want to learn something new and how to best go x about that? ^ Can I make big decisions about money? (open bank account, make big purchases) X Do I make everyday purchases? (food, personal items, recreation) X X Do I pay my bills on time (rent, cell, electric, internet) X Do I keep a budget so I know how much money I have to spend?
-X Am I able to manage the eligibility benefits I receive? ~ Do I make sure no one is taking my money or using it for themselves?
-X HEALTHY LIVING • • • Do I choose when to go to the doctor or dentist?
-X Do I decide/direct what doctors, medical/health clinics, hospitals, specialists or other health care providers I use?
-X Can I make health/medical choices for my day-to-day well-being? (check-ups, routine screening, working out, vitamins) X Can I make medical choices in serious situations? (surgery, big injury) X Can I make medical choices in an emergency?
-X Can I take medications as directed or follow a prescribed diet?
+Y Do I plan what my day will look like? v Do I decide if I want to learn something new and how to best go Α about that?
+X Can I make big decisions about money? (open bank account, make x big purchases) X Do I make everyday purchases? (food, personal items, recreation) ^ X Do I pay my bills on time (rent, cell, electric, internet) X Do I keep a budget so I know how much money I have to spend?
+X Am I able to manage the eligibility benefits I receive? • Do I make sure no one is taking my money or using it for themselves? Α HEALTHY LIVING Do I choose when to go to the doctor or dentist?
+X Do I decide/direct what doctors, medical/health clinics, hospitals, ^ specialists or other health care providers I use?
+X Can I make health/medical choices for my day-to-day well-being? (check-ups, routine screening, working out, vitamins) X Can I make medical choices in serious situations? (surgery, big injury) Х Can I make medical choices in an emergency? Х Can I take medications as directed or follow a prescribed diet?
 X Do I know the reasons why I take my medication?
 X Do I understand the consequences if I refuse medical treatment?
 X Can I alert others and seek medical help for serious health problems?
 X Do I make choices about birth control or pregnancy?
 X Do I make choices about drugs or alcohol?
-Do I understand health consequences associated with choosing high ^ risk behaviors (substance abuse, overeating, high-risk sexual × activities, etc.)? ^ Do I decide where, when, and what to eat? Х X
+X Do I understand health consequences associated with choosing high risk behaviors (substance abuse, overeating, high-risk sexual X activities, etc.)?
+Do I decide where, when, and what to eat?
+X Do I understand the need for personal hygiene and dental care?
+X